Andreas237/xiaoganghan.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: And this website
+subtitle: And me and this website
 ---

+Hello!
+My name is Xiaogang Han.
+I live in Vancouver, BC, Canada.
+I am working as a Senior Software Engineer on data and algorithm team at a computer vision company.
+I love creating and sharing ideas.
+My favorite languages are Python and Golang.
 I obtained my PhD degree from [NTU](http://www.ntu.edu.sg/Pages/home.aspx) where I was trained with Data Mining, Information Retrieval, Crowdsourcing quality control, and Machine Learning skills.

-After graduation, I have been working at a computer vision company, and building and deploying distributed systems for NLP and image recognition services.
+At work, I am building and deploying distributed systems for NLP and image recognition services.

 ## Skills
 - **Languages**: Python, Golang, Java